-Bullying will be acted upon swiftly and appropriately by teachers and the administration.
+Bullying will be acted upon swiftly and appropriately through a thoughtful investigation and follow-up by teachers and the administration according to the School's Policy prohibiting Cyberbullying, Bullying, and Harassment found here.

 Dishonesty

 Students who lie or misrepresent the circumstances of their actions may face suspension or expulsion from the School.